Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 This challenge may be made only for reasons which the challenging party discovered after the arbitrator's appointment.

 The parties are free to agree on a procedure to challenge the appointment of an arbitrator.
 Unless the arbitrator withdraws or both parties agree to the challenge, the tribunal will decide whether the arbitrator should be disqualified.
-Local arbitration institutions in India - including the London Court of International Arbitration India and the Indian Council for Arbitration - have also set out procedures for challenging the appointment of an arbitrator.
+Local arbitration institutions in India have also set out procedures for challenging the appointment of an arbitrator.

 How should an objection to jurisdiction be raised?